tvanpat/tvanpat/_portfolio/data_model_postgresql.md

 <img src="/images/port/data_model/bottom10.png" alt="Bottom 10">

 <h2> Lessons Learned/Final Thoughts </h2>
-I have worked with SQL databases for many years and part of my Master's program involved an in depth class on relational theory and Oracle SQL databases, so the SQL basics of this class were not difficult.
-Perhaps the thing I learned the most was to be willing to break away from third normal form when moving data from a record based system to an analtic based system.
-While I am still not entirely comformatable with this the though the speed impacts are hard to argue against.
-For me the key would be an automated process to ensure values are keeping some type of consistancy.
+I have worked with SQL databases for many years and part of my Master's program involved an in-depth class on relational theory and Oracle SQL databases, so the SQL basics of this class were not difficult.
+Perhaps the thing I learned the most was to be willing to break away from third normal form when moving data from a record-based system to an analytic based system.
+While I am still not entirely comfortable with this the though the speed impacts are hard to argue against.
+For me the key would be an automated process to ensure values are keeping some type of consistency.

-Overal this was a fun project and helped brush off the dust on my SQL skills.
+Overall, this was a fun project and helped brush off the dust on my SQL skills.